NSCA CPT Study Guide

 Aerobic Conditioning

-The goal is to increase VO2 max and ventilatory threshold.
+The goal is to increase the VO2 max and ventilatory threshold.

 The advised intensity level to begin the program is 40 – 50% VO2 max.
 The RPE should be from an 8 – 10 on the 20 point scale with an eventual goal of 11 – 13.
-On a weekly basis we would like to expend 700 – 2000 kcals.
+Every week, we would like to expend 700 – 2000 kcals.

 Resistance Training